govex/open-data-portal-requirements/README.md

 ### Administrators
 * must be able to create, edit, and retire metadata categories
 * must be able to configure default sorting for data catalog
+* must be able to configure global settings for data catalog, including color theme, branding/logo, titling.
-* must be able to configure look-and-feel of data catalog
+* may be able to configure additional global settings for data catalog, including custom Cascading Style Sheets (CSS), homepage display elements and layout, displayed catalog elements, and more.

 ## Data Storage & Management Features